 In addition to eliminating a tedious step from your processes, pre-labeled containers can enhance your processes in other ways – keep reading for details on three ways your lab might benefit from making the switch to a pre-barcoded strategy.

-More than likely, challenges with reliable sample tracking is one of the main reasons you’re considering upgrading to a barcode identification system – if not the sole reason.
+The question of why barcodes should be used in chromatography is multifaceted, encompassing several critical aspects of laboratory operations.
 Compared to handwritten markings, a barcode system certainly has a lower margin for error – eliminating legibility factors and reducing opportunities for human error.
 For example, a big risk is placing a vial in the incorrect location in the autosampler or listing the sample in the incorrect place in the sequence table.
 Scanning provides better certainty as to what was placed where, significantly reducing that risk.

 A proper sequence management system will further reduce the opportunity for error by seeking out duplicate and otherwise unusable barcodes post-printing.
 Systems like these can be a hassle to manage in-house, but any trustworthy supplier of pre-printed barcodes should have some system in place to ensure the quality of the barcodes you receive.